-Think of how often dogs choose to sleep under the table, against a wall or behind the settee!
+Think of how often dogs choose to sleep under the table, against a wall or behind the settee!.

-These could be in a bole of a tree a cave or any other shelter that would keep them safe and secure.
+These could be in a bole of a tree, a cave or any other shelter that would keep them safe and secure.

+Toilet Training: Crates are an extremely helpful aid for toilet training, and a haven when your dog is feeling stressed.
 Once your dog is happy in the crate, he can be left there to prevent soiling and chewing, when you are out for a short time.

-A dog which is thrust unprepared into a crate and left, is going to associate the crate with an unpleasant experience, and be very unhappy about using them in the future.
+It is even better if your breeder has introduced the puppies to a crate at a very early age.
+The puppies will feel comfortable and settled immediately.
+A dog which is thrust unprepared into a crate and left is going to associate the crate with an unpleasant experience, and be very unhappy about using them in the future.

 A dog which is carefully introduced to a crate usually finds it a pleasant and secure place to be, so it is worth spending some time over the introduction process.

 If he is a puppy, allow for growth.
-Cover the crate with a blanket or sheet so it is dark, den like and cosy.
+Cover the crate with a blanket or sheet so it is dark, den-like and cosy.

-- Initially feed the dog in the crate every day, with the door open.
+Initially feed the dog in the crate every day, with the door open.
 This is an easy way to get him to like it.
-You should not be closing the door overnight until about 12 weeks of age, as the dog may become very distressed as it is unable to control bowel or bladder movements until this age.

-- Set the crate up in a quiet corner, and put the dog’s bed into it.
+To keep the puppy safe whilst you are acclimatising it to the crate, purchase a playpen.you will never regret it.
+Especially when they really start teething at 17 weeks.
+I sell what I believe are the finest and safest crates on the market.
+Set the crate up in a quiet corner, and put the dog’s bed into it.
 At this stage, leave the door pinned open, so that the dog is never fastened in by mistake and therefore never gets overly stressed.

 Soon the dog should happily use the crate voluntarily.
 When you reach this stage, (NOT BEFORE) wait until he goes in for a sleep, then close the door.
 Stay in the room, and let him out as he starts to wake up.

-- When your dog is used to this routine, leave him for a minute after he wakes up, (with you still in the room).
+When your dog is used to this routine, leave him for a minute after he wakes up, (with you still in the room).
 Gradually (over about a week) increase the time you can do this.

-If your dog gets distressed shorten the time on the next attempt.
-Don't make a big fuss sympathy andlots of attention can make him think you’re praising him for being distressed.
+If your dog gets distressed, shorten the time on the next attempt, don’t make a big fuss, sympathy and lots of attention can make him think you’re praising him for being distressed.

-He will play up for attention.
-Aim for the “nursing sister” approach when she comes to give you a big injection, sympathetic but business like.
-See my article on Separation Anxiety
+He may play up for attention.
+Aim for the “nursing sister” approach, when she comes to give you a big injection.
+Be sympathetic but business like.
+See my article on (2).Separation Anxiety

-- When you can leave the dog with the door closed for a few minutes, leave the room for a short time but stay in the house.
+When you can leave the dog with the door closed for a few minutes, leave the room for a short time but stay in the house.